 Learn more about risk-lowering drugs.

 Bilateral prophylactic (PRO-fih-LAK-tik) mastectomy is the removal of both breasts to prevent breast cancer.
-Studies suggest bilateral prophylactic mastectomy can lower the risk of breast cancer in women at high risk by 90 percent or more [245-252].
-It may add three to five years to the lifespan of a 30-year-old woman who is a BRCA1/2 carrier [246,253-254].
+Studies suggest bilateral prophylactic mastectomy can lower the risk of breast cancer in women at high risk by at least 90 percent [246,248-252].
+It may add three to five years to the lifespan of a 30 year old woman who is a BRCA1/2 carrier [249,253-254].

 Some women choose this option because it eases their worries about getting breast cancer.
-It may also make them feel they have done all they can do to prevent breast cancer.
-If you are a BRCA1/2 carrier, talk to your health care provider about the risks and benefits of all risk-lowering options to make decisions that are right for you.
+It may also make them feel they have done all they can do to lower their risk of breast cancer.
+If you are a BRCA1/2 carrier, talk to your health care provider about the risks and benefits of all your risk-lowering options to make decisions that are right for you.

 Learn more about prophylactic mastectomy.